Dr. Pamela Norley is a Licensed Chiropractic Physician successfully treating patients since 1994.

 Evan described his path from childhood to bringing the USA the gold medal; similarly, Dr. Norley always treats her patients with the same dedication Evan applied to his training!

-Dr. Norley spent a week learning from Dr. Barry Sears in person!
+Dr. Norley enjoyed spending an entire week learning from Dr. Barry Sears in person!
 These two doctors discussed the biochemistry of chronic silent inflammation and how we can all attempt hormonal control to reduce our risk of diseases linked to chronic inflammation (heart disease, cancer, dementia, arthritis, diabetes….
 To learn more information, visit www.DrSears.com.

 Clinical Nutrition and Wellness